Barber Motorsports Park: Track

-The pit lane is to the outside of the track, parallel to the front stretch.
-Two cutoff turns, which are barricaded when not in use, allow the track to be shortened for testing sessions or promoter events.

-The area outside of the front stretch, bounded by the track on three sides, is occupied by the multi-level paddock.
-A building along the front straightaway, between start/finish and Turn 1, houses a media center, a race control area, track offices, garages, and some VIP viewing areas.

-The track does not have permanent grandstands.
-The main spectator area is along the back stretch, between turns 8 and 11; here spectators can watch from embankments, or from temporary grandstands erected for race weekends.
-From this area, most of the course, except for Turns 2, 3, and 13, is visible.
-A food and souvenir vending area is located in the vicinity of turns 9/10.
-Additional spectator areas are outside of Turns 2, 3, and 14.
-An event-related RV park and camping area is located atop a hill behind the paddock.
-There is generally no spectator access to the infield.
-However, an entryway underneath the course at Turn 12 allows emergency and maintenance vehicles to access the infield area.

 The track has hosted numerous motorsport races including the IndyCar Series, Grand-Am, Vintage Racing Series events, American Historic Racing Motorcycle Association (AHRMA) racing, and MotoAmerica.
 It serves as the home of the Porsche Track Experience.
 It has hosted the Keith Code California Superbike School and the Yamaha Champions Riding School.
 Barber is noted for its landscaping and greenery; the track has been referred to as "The Augusta National of Motorsports".

 The IndyCar Series had tests at Barber in 2007 and 2009.

 The track had also been nominated by the FIA as the official test track for the now-closed down US F1 Team.

 Barber Proving Ground

 The 14 acre Barber Proving Ground opened in 2014 to serve as an additional test facility for the Barber Museum.
-The configurable track and adjacent 150-foot-by-350-foot wet/dry skid pad are used for a variety of purposes, including defensive driver training, safety instruction, product debuts, and vehicle testing.
+The track and adjacent 150-foot-by-350-foot wet/dry skid pad are used for a variety of purposes, including defensive driver training, safety instruction, product debuts, and vehicle testing.

 Located on the hill overlooking the proving ground is a two-level, 9800 sqfoot building that provides rental space for meetings, luncheons, product introductions, and seminars.

-Two multi-use garage units totaling 16800 sqfoot also stand in the vicinity of the Barber Proving Grounds.
-The garages support the Porsche Track Experience, Mercedes-Benz USA Brand Immersion Program, promoters’ events, and other programs in the park.
+Two garage units totaling 16800 sqfoot also stand in the vicinity of the Barber Proving Grounds.
+The garages support the Porsche Track Experience, Mercedes-Benz USA Brand Immersion Program, promoters' events, and other programs in the park.